richwincott/notes/README.md

 Since the app has no back-end or database notes are only save per page lifecyle.
 Refreshing you browser will reset back to the template data.

+## Requirements
+* Node
+* NPM

 ## Running the app
+First run `npm install` to fetch the app dependancies.

-The app uses Gulp, so to run the development server..
+Then the app uses Gulp, so to start the development server run..
 ```
 gulp start
 ```